The following Private Client practice note provides comprehensive and up to date legal information covering:

 This Practice Note outlines the circumstances in which trustees of a settlement or the personal representatives (PRs) of a deceased person may claim principal private residence (PPR) relief from capital gains tax (CGT) in respect of property held in a settlement or in an estate.
 For details of PPR relief generally and how it applies to individuals, see Practice Note: CGT—PPR relief.

-Section 225 of the Taxation of Chargeable Gains Act 1992 (TCGA 1992) extends the PPR exemption in TCGA 1992, s 222 to disposals of settled property where, during the period of ownership by the
+Section 225 of the Taxation of Chargeable Gains Act 1992 (TCGA 1992) extends the PPR exemption in TCGA 1992, s 222 to disposals of settled property where, during the period of ownership by the trustees, the dwelling house has been the only or main residence of a person entitled to occupy the property

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.